Acorus calamus herb review

 February 1 2017

 Acorus calamus, sweet flag, is a well-known medicinal plant that grows worldwide wildly along swamps, rivers, and lakes.
-The roots and rhizomes of Acorus calamus (Family: Araceae) have been used in the ancient systems of medicine for the treatment of various neurological disorders.
+The roots and rhizomes of Acorus calamus have been used in the ancient systems of medicine for the treatment of various neurological disorders.

 Acorus calamus contains beta asarone.